 For decades, scientists have been working on different aspects that involve a combination of genetic and tissue regeneration approaches.
 The developments in stem cell and tissue engineering offer medical and dental scientists detailed insights into new ideas on how everyday clinical practice can be improved.

-Now, scientists at the Institute of Oral Biology at the University of Zurich and ETH Zurich have created the first-ever single cells atlas of the human teeth.
+Now, scientists at the Institute of Oral Biology at the University of Zurich and ETH Zurich have created the first-ever single-cell atlas of human teeth.
 They used advanced single-cell sequencing technology to differentiate every single cell that is part of the dental pulp and the periodontium.

 In the study, scientists determined significant cellular heterogeneity in the dental pulp and the periodontium.
 They found intriguing similarities in the molecular signatures of the stem cell populations.